terra-money/docs/docs/learn/terra-station/station-guides/staking.md

 # Manage delegations

 Use this guide to manage your staking delegations in Terra Station.
-To learn how to delegate or withdraw rewards, visit the Terra Station [desktop](/Tutorials/Get-started/Terra-Station-desktop.md) or [mobile](/Tutorials/Get-started/Terra-Station-mobile.md) tutorials.
+To learn how to stake or withdraw rewards, visit the Terra Station [desktop](../get-started/terra-station-desktop.md) or [mobile](../get-started/terra-station-mobile.md) tutorials.

+If this is your first time using Terra Station, follow the [Terra Station tutorial](../get-started/terra-station-desktop.md).

 ## Redelegate

 Redelegating lets you transfer staked Luna from one validator to another without waiting the 21-day unstaking period.
 Redelegating happens instantly.

-::: warning Warning
+:::{warning}
 When a user redelegates staked Luna from one validator to another, the validator receiving the staked Luna is barred from making further redelegation transactions for 21 days.
 This requirement only applies to the wallet that made the redelegation transaction.
 :::